 Complications include: upper gastrointestinal bleeding and ulcers, heartburn, ringing in the ears, headaches, dizziness, liver and kidney problems, leg swelling, high blood pressure, heart attack, heart failure, stroke, and death.

-Over the past two decades, multiple studies have proven the anti-inflammatory benefits of phytocannabinoids and terpenoids, compounds that abound in the cannabis plant.
+Over the past two decades, multiple studies have indicated the potential anti-inflammatory benefits of phytocannabinoids and terpenoids, compounds that abound in the hemp plant.